openaustralia/planningalerts/README.md

 You can configure PlanningAlerts to allow people to donate to the project monthly.
 [Stripe](https://stripe.com) is used to process the payment and manage billing.

-You need to configured three evironment variables in your .env.development file to allow users to visit the donations page.
+You need to configured three environment variables in your .env.development file to allow users to visit the donations page.

 1. The publishable API key from your stripe account.